yajra/laravel-datatables-docs/buttons-config.md

 **Export filename:** ```users_(timestamp)```

 ### Model Option
-This is the base namespace/directory where your model's are located.
+This is the base namespace/directory where your models are located.
-This directory is appended on default Laravel namespace.
+This directory is appended to the default Laravel namespace.
 **Usage:** ```php artisan datatables:make Post --model``` **Output:** ```App\DataTables\PostDataTable```
 **With Model:** ```App\Post``